Pandeyjidev/Insight/README.md

 ### Installing

 There are no major dependencies as such for this project.
-Incase you find any issue installing the project, kindly mail me at (utkarsh DOT pandey178 AT <gmail> DOT com)
+Incase you find any issue installing the project, kindly mail me at (utkarsh DOT pandey178 AT |gmail| DOT com) or raise an issue on github